Khorasan: History

 An 1886 map of the 10th century Near East showing Khorasan east of the province of Jibal.

 Ancient era

-During the Sasanian era, likely in the reign of Khusrow I, Persia was divided into four regions (known as kust Middle Persian), Khwārvarān in the west, apāxtar in the north, nīmrūz in the south and Khorasan in the east.
+During the Sasanian era, likely in the reign of Khusrow I, Persia was divided into four regions (known as kust in Middle Persian), Khwārvarān in the west, apāxtar in the north, nīmrūz in the south and Khorasan in the east.
 Since the Sasanian territories were more or less remained stable up to Islamic conquests, it can be concluded that Sasanian Khorasan was bordered to the south by Sistan and Kerman, to the west by the central deserts of modern Iran, and to the east by China and India.

 In the Sasanian era, Khorasan was further divided into four smaller regions, and each region was ruled by a marzban.
 These four regions were Nishapur, Marv, Herat and Balkh.